JGCRI/pygcam/docs/source/gcamtool.rst

 .. code-block:: bash

-   gt -b -P MyProject run -S MyScenario
+   gt +b +P MyProject run -S MyScenario

 runs all steps for scenario ``MyScenario`` in the project ``MyProject`` by queuing a batch job on the default queue.
 Arguments to ``gt`` allow